MarkosComK/42-Printf/README.md

 	<img src="https://github.com/MarkosComK/42-Printf/assets/67120870/432e5973-f6ef-402b-b2b6-8808e8c03f73">
 </div>

+## This is a project in daily use.
+If you want to see the project that i have been evaluated in 42school click in releases at the right side!

 ## 🗣️ About

 > _The aim of this project is to code a printf() function that will behave as close as possible from the original printf() from &lt;stdio.h&gt;